 Because Suboxone is a partial opioid agonist that locks into the opioid receptors, many patients experience mild euphoric feelings.
 Understandably, this is experienced as pain management for patients dealing with chronic pain.

 For recovering addicts or for people who are battling an opioid addiction, suboxone is not best used as pain management.
-Instead, it is most commonly used in a medication-assisted treatment.
+Instead, it is most commonly used in medication-assisted treatment.

 The Suboxone High